emaphp/eMapper/README.md

     //...

     /**
-     * Using the attribute name as argument of Param
+     * ...or using the attribute name as an argument of Param.
      *
      * @Query "SELECT * FROM products WHERE id = %{i}"
      * @Param(productId)